equinor/modelshare/README.md

 Directory via OAuth2 and the other is using the local user system.
 The latter is the default, as the Active Directory method requires configuration with secret parameter values and thus badly serves for demonstration purposes.
+However, an instance has been set up and should be up and running.
+One should be able to log in using one of the two accounts:

+* admin@modelsharedirectory.onmicrosoft.com
+* user@modelsharedirectory.onmicrosoft.com
+* All passwords are "ModelShare2019"

+If Azure AD authentication does not work, you may switch to the default authentication by clearing the list of active profiles:

+	spring.profiles.active=

+The configuration file can be found in `com.equinor.modelshare/src/main/resources/application.properties`.

 ### Active directory authentication

 For this mechanism to work, the application must be registered in the Azure AD